tangentsoft/mysqlpp/HACKERS.md

 ## Submitting Patches

-If you wish to submit a patch to the library, it’s probably simplest to paste it into a [forum post][for] if it’s small.
+If you wish to submit a patch to the library, it’s probably simplest to paste it into a [forum post][for], if it’s small.
 If it’s large, put it in Pastebin or similar, then link to it from a forum post.
 We want patches in unified diff format.